In the Secondary Years we provide a personalised and comprehensive programs for students aligned to the Victorian Curriculum.

 Programs are designed to consolidate skill development around English, Mathematics, Technology, Communication, Personal and Interpersonal Development.
 There is an emphasis on the identification and development of suitable pathways for students that will equip them with transferable skills and knowledge required as young adults for leaving school and in post school settings.

-Students work on building skills and strategies that increase their independence.
-Students are encouraged to take on a greater responsibility for self and others through individual and team activities.
+Students work on building skills and strategies that increase their independence, and are encouraged to take on a greater responsibility for self and others through individual and team activities.
 They are also encouraged to further develop and apply leisure skills independently.

-Every student has an iPad which has access to Proloquo2go to ensure each student has a voice for communication.
-Student’s iPads are also equipped with a variety of educational apps which are used as a primary tool for learning.
+Every student is equipped with an iPad which is used to access to Proloquo2go to ensure each student has a voice for communication.
+Student’s iPads are also equipped with a variety of educational apps which are used as a tool for learning.

 Our students have access to a range of elective and specialist classes such as Visual Art, Music, Physical Education, Dance Therapy and Library, in addition to a range of work experience programs.